Skip to content

 Providers

 The entry point of Polkadot-API, createClient(provider) requires one JsonRpcProvider, which lets Polkadot-API communicate with a node.
-It's a function with the following shape:
+Let's dive into it.

 interface JsonRpcProvider {